-To reset the PV300, PV300 Micro, PV550 (keypad, keypad & touch) or the PV600 (keypad, keypad & touch):
+Follow these steps to reset the PV300, PV300 Micro, PV550 (keypad, keypad and touch) or the PV600 (keypad, keypad and touch) terminals.

-• Simultaneously press the Left arrow ◀, Right arrow ▶, and Enter → keys.
+• Simultaneously press the Left arrow ◀, Right arrow ►, and Enter ↓ keys.
 The terminal performs its powerup sequence.

 The sequence in which keys are pressed (while running an application), determines what appears after the reset.